Highlights

 59

-Now, before we get into the essentials of how you can watch 'Gnomeo & Juliet' right now, here are some notable highlights about the Touchstone Pictures, Starz Animation, Rocket Pictures animation flick.
+Here are a few key highlights to round things out about the Touchstone Pictures, Starz Animation, Rocket Pictures animation flick.
 Gnomeo & Juliet starring James McAvoy, Emily Blunt, Michael Caine, Maggie Smith has a G rating, a runtime of about 1 hr 24 min.
 The release date of the movie is February 11th, 2011.
-The movie received a user score of 59/100 on TMDb, which is informed by reviews from 2,033 platform users.
+The movie received a user score of 59/100 on TMDb, which comes from reviews from 2,060 engaged users.

-Ready to dive into the plot?
+Wondering what this story is all about?
 Here's the plot: "A version of Shakespeare's play, set in the world of warring indoor and outdoor gnomes.
 Garden gnomes Gnomeo and Juliet have as many obstacles to overcome as their quasi namesakes when they are caught up in a feud between neighbors.
 But with plastic pink flamingos and lawnmower races in the mix, can this young couple find lasting happiness?"

 'Gnomeo & Juliet' Release Dates

-Watch in Movie Theaters on February 11th, 2011
+Watch in Movie Theaters on February 11th, 2011 - Buy Gnomeo & Juliet Movie Tickets

 Watch on DVD or Blu-ray starting May 24th, 2011 - Buy Gnomeo & Juliet DVD

-Gnomeo & Juliet Collection
+Gnomeo & Juliet Movies

 Gnomeo & Juliet is a 2011 3D computer-animated fantasy romantic comedy film loosely based on William Shakespeare's play Romeo and Juliet and an original screenplay by John R. Smith and Rob Sprackling.
 Financed by Disney and released through its Touchstone Pictures banner, the film was independently produced by Rocket Pictures and animated by Starz Animation.
 A sequel titled Sherlock Gnomes was released in 2018, with Paramount Pictures and Metro-Goldwyn-Mayer replacing Touchstone, and was a critical and commercial disappointment in contrast to the original film.